HCL-TECH-SOFTWARE/Sametime-Automation/docs/QUICKSTART.md

 Start each of the virtual machines (Admin Workstation, Master, and all Worker nodes) and perform the following steps:

   - Log in as **root**.
-  - Check if the IP address is set up correctly, according to the list (In my case, I paired MAC address and IP address for leasing in DHCP server).
+  According to the list, check if the IP address is set up correctly (you can assign the MAC address to the desired IP address for leasing in the DHCP server).
 Use the following commands to get the IP address:

-    `ip address`
+    `ip address`\
     `hostname -I`
   - Change hostname from localserver.localhost to the new name, according to your list of IPs and hostnames.
 Example: